 Expert fees vary widely based on project scope.
 Here is a realistic breakdown of what you should expect to pay for legitimate consulting work in digital signage.

 The small consultation tier is the sweet spot for most businesses in the gray zone.
 For $1,500 to $3,000, you get a hardware recommendation, software shortlist, content strategy outline, and workflow plan.
-That investment prevents the most expensive mistakes and gives you a clear roadmap to execute on your own.
-You do not need a consultant managing the entire deployment - you need the right plan before you start spending.
+That investment prevents the most expensive mistakes and gives you a clear roadmap to run on your own.
+You do not need a consultant running the whole deployment.
+You need the right plan before you start spending.

 For mid-size and enterprise projects, the consulting investment should be measured against the total project budget.
 Spending 5 to 10% of your budget on expert planning typically saves 20 to 30% by avoiding wrong turns, rework, and poor vendor selections.